 Tesco Bank offers credit cards, savings accounts, personal loans, ISAs, and Clubcard Pay+ to millions of UK customers.
 Since November 2024, Tesco Bank’s banking operations have been owned by Barclays Bank UK PLC – but the branding, phone lines, and bereavement process remain under the Tesco Bank name.
-If you are managing a loved one’s finances after their death and they held a Tesco Bank product, this guide explains exactly what to do.
+If you are managing a loved one’s finances after their death and they held a Tesco Bank product, this guide explains exactly what to do, including how the IHT423 Direct Payment Scheme works and what the probate threshold means for your estate.

 Quick reference: